 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Significant items subject to such estimates and assumptions include the useful lives of fixed assets, stock-based compensation, and accrued research and development costs.
 Management bases its estimates on historical experience and on various other market-specific relevant assumptions that management believes to be reasonable under the circumstances.
 Actual results may differ from those estimates.

-We also anticipate that the COVID-19 pandemic will have an impact on the clinical and pre-clinical development timelines for our clinical and pre-clinical programs.
+We also anticipate that the COVID-19 pandemic will continue to have an impact on the clinical and pre-clinical development timelines for our clinical and pre-clinical programs.
 Estimates and assumptions about future events and their effects cannot be determined with certainty and therefore require the exercise of judgment.
 As of the date of issuance of these financial statements, the Company is not aware of any specific event or circumstance that would require the Company to update its estimates, assumptions and judgments or revise the carrying value of its assets or liabilities.
-These estimates may change as new events occur and additional information is obtained and are recognized in the consolidated financial statements as soon as they become known.
-Actual results could differ from those estimates and any such differences may be material to the Company’s financial statements.
+These estimates may change as new events occur and additional information is obtained and are recognized in the condensed consolidated financial statements as soon as they become known.
+Actual results could differ from those estimates and any such differences may be material to the Company’s condensed consolidated financial statements.

 Significant Risks and Uncertainties

-With the global spread of the ongoing COVID-19 pandemic in the first quarter of 2020, we have implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on our business.
-The extent to which the COVID-19 pandemic impacts our business, our pre-clinical and clinical development and regulatory efforts, our corporate development objectives and the value of and market for our common stock, will depend on future developments that are highly uncertain and cannot be predicted with confidence at this time, such as the ultimate duration of the pandemic, travel restrictions, quarantines, social distancing and business closure requirements in the United States, Europe and other countries, and the effectiveness of actions taken globally to contain and treat the disease.
+With the global spread of the ongoing COVID-19 pandemic beginning in the first quarter of 2020, we have implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on our business.
+The extent to which the COVID-19 pandemic impacts our business, our pre-clinical and clinical development and regulatory efforts, our corporate development objectives and the value of and market for our common stock, will depend on future developments that are highly uncertain and cannot be predicted with confidence at this time, such as the ultimate duration of the pandemic, travel restrictions, quarantines, social distancing, safety measures and business closure requirements in the United States, Europe and other countries, and the effectiveness of actions taken globally to contain and treat the disease.
 The global economic slowdown, the overall disruption of global healthcare systems and the other risks and uncertainties associated with the pandemic could have a material adverse effect on our business, financial condition, results of operations and growth prospects.